 The prom is a special event specifically designed for juniors and seniors.
+Only juniors and seniors, graduates of NHS under 21, and juniors and seniors from other schools with approved guest applications are allowed to attend.
+NO EXCEPTIONS.
 Ninth and Tenth graders will not be allowed to attend the prom under any circumstances.